Ben-dak/capstone-3/README.md

 ## Interesting code

 This frontend code is what was most interesting to me as it was challenging (I spent way too much time on this).
-I did a bit of research on javascript to fix a few issues that weren't being resolved by Ninjava.
+I did a bit of research on CSS and JavaScript to fix issues that weren't being resolved by Ninjava.

 ![frontend code 1.png](frontend-ui/images/screenshots/frontend%20code%201.png)